SeisComP/seiscomp/doc/base/concepts/messaging.rst

 process it.
 That's it.
 That is a very generic approach which requires clients to understand the message content of each other.

-In SeisComP this common messaging language consists of well defined message types and contents.
+In |scname| this common messaging language consists of well defined message types and contents.
 The vast majority of messages sent around are so called **notifiers**.